johndimm/donelist/public/USER_GUIDE.md

 ## Data Management

-Done List stores all data in your browser's localStorage.
+Freedom of Choice stores all data in your browser's localStorage.
 This means your data stays on your device.

 ### Exporting Data

 1. Click the "Export" button in the top right of the calendar view
 2. A JSON file downloads automatically
-3. Filename format: `done-list-export-YYYY-MM-DD.json`
+3. Filename format: `freedom-of-choice-export-YYYY-MM-DD.json`
 4. **Important**: Export regularly to back up your data!

 ### Importing Data